Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 And if there are people asking questions, chances are high they are also searching for the answers to many of these questions on Google

-If you can answer these questions, you’re likely to attract the exact type of clients you want for your business.
+If you can answer these questions, you’ll likely attract the exact type of clients your business wants.

 Remember: you don’t just want to rank higher for different keywords.
 You actually want to get more CLIENTS from your content.
 Otherwise, what’s the point?
 Traffic doesn’t pay the bills; sales do.